-- 3.2.1 Safeguard the versatility and life supporting capacity of soils within the District, particularly Class 1 and 2 soils. - 3.2.2 Rural land use and development is not compromised by the establishment of non-rural activities.
+- 3.2.1 Safeguard the versatility and life supporting capacity of soilsland within the District, particularly LUC Class I1-and II2 soilsland, from inappropriate subdivision, use and development. - 3.2.2 Rural activities land use and development and other established land uses that have a functional necessity to be located within the rural environment, including National Grid assets is are not compromised by the establishment of non-rural activities. - 3.2.5 The establishment, operation, maintenance and upgrading of infrastructure and other physical resources of regional or national importance is provided for within all rural zones.